 The Project for Public Spaces' model for thinking about a place provides a useful framework to describe the work that is required to build better connections in and around East Hardwick.
 (See Figure 9.)
-First, it recognizes that there are four aspects to a place like East Hardwick, and that all four of these aspects should be watched over by the community in order to safeguard and enhance the vitality of the Village.
+First,

 The four elements in this model include: